Justin-Sawyer/recipes-and-deliveries/README.md

 	- I accept that doing so means that some part of the site will remain inacessible to me until I decide to register.

-	- If I do decide to register, I get full access to the site, but am not obligated to contribute
+	- If I do decide to register, I will get full access to the site, but am not obligated to contribute.

 ## Professionals and Aspiring Chefs